sdegutis/Live2d/README.md

 - <kbd>Ctrl+Shift+E</kbd> - Eval current line
 - <kbd>Ctrl+Cmd+E</kbd> - Eval prompted string

+## Magic Tables

+The magic tables is optional but it's super helpful in this context.
+Imagine you wrote a file that defines a new table, adds stuff to it, and uses it.
+(This is especially common when using tables as namespaces.)
+Once you use Live2d to re-eval that file, it's going to redefine that variable with a new table, and the old table will be inaccessible, with all its state!

+Magic tables are just tables where any time you access a non-existing key that starts with an uppercase letter, it adds a magic table to that key and returns it.
+Which means this is recursive.
+The require statement above turns the global table into a magic table, so you can start accessing non-existing capitalized global variables, and they'll just come into existence!

 ## Extension Settings

 There's an opt-in setting for "eval file on save" but its utility is questionable.